ClorisCheng/clorischeng.github.io/_pages/about.md

 My past research centers around **AI for accelerating scientific discovery**, specifically focusing on two subfields: **AI for experimental design** and **machine learning in chemistry**.
 I'd like to

-- **Develop rigorous algorithms**, as mathematical foundations allow methods to withstand the test of time.
+- Design **principled models** that can generalize across scientific domains and modalities.

-- Work on intellectually stimulating problems that can tackle **new challenges** and help define **new frameworks**.
+- Build **efficient and scalable systems** for training, evaluating, and deploying such models.

-- Contribute to ways that allow smooth integration of machine learning to **real application domains**.
+- Create **benchmark environments and rigorous frameworks** that allow for easier iteration and more holistic evaluation of methodlogies.

 Recently, I'm exploring applications of generative modeling in discrete data generation and time series forecasting.